gabiqss/olivia-rodrigo-lyrics/README.md

    python app.py

 ## License
 This project is currently not licensed.
-All rights reserved.

 # Available lyrics
 - **All lyrics were sorted by song from SOUR to GUTS**